Kuznetsov-Ilia/cv/index.md

 `June 2018 - June 2019`
 __Senior Frontend Developer​ at B​TSDigital__
 It was a very positive experience in my career: most of the projects we started from scratch so I was able to choose the apropriate stack and our development process was on bleeding edge.
 There’s been a focus on spreading knowledge, person and professional growth, and build great products that work to solve client and user needs.
 My role has allowed my to take ownership in my work why teaching and learning from others in skills and technologies well outside my comfort zone.
-Full-stack responsibilities from the scratch:
-- setting up GitLab CI/CD pipelines and GitLab-Runners
-- designing DB and implementing API service with NodeJS and GO - developing frontend with React and Cordova for mobile app
-- working in Scrum
 * Featured Projects:
 - Jetiata: Family-tree
 - Smarttoy
 - Dosmart
 - PriceScanner
+Full-stack responsibilities from the scratch:
+- setting up GitLab CI/CD pipelines and GitLab-Runners
+- designing DB and implementing API service with NodeJS and GO - developing frontend with React and Cordova for mobile app
+- working in Scrum
+- gitlab ci/cd
+Trello
+JIRA
+Nginx
+Agile SCRUM

 `February 2013 - June 2018`
 __Frontend ​Engineer​ at Mail.Ru Group__